Chicago Transit Authority

 Myron confirms the importance of the control center, “As field employees, we are in direct contact with our control center.
 Our control center has direct lines to the Police Department, the Fire Department and the OEMC [Office of Emergency Management and Communications].”
 CTA continues to drill various emergency scenarios with both Chicago Fire and Police Departments.

 According to CTA President Rodriguez’s testimony on Capitol Hill, CTA’s latest initiative to combat crime and deter terrorism is the installation of the high-resolution digital security cameras.
 The network cameras allow CTA, the Chicago Police Department, Chicago’s Office of Emergency Management and Communication to gain a clear picture of an emergency situation and respond accordingly.

 Securing the transition points from one transportation medium to another is also a must.
 Emergency phones are strategically placed in such locations to allow the general public to report any suspicious activity that might be taking place.
 This technology has been employed at various transit authorities in the United States, including the CTA’s Orange Line connection to the Chicago’s Midway Airport.

 Parking garages and outdoor parking lots adjacent to airports also require due diligent approach when it comes to security.
-Proper access points planning, emergency phones and surveillance all play an important role in terror plot prevention.
-CTA’s Park and Ride lots use a combination emergency phone towers and Pan-Tilt-Zoom surveillance cameras to quickly zero in on any emergency situation.
+Proper access points planning, emergency phones, and surveillance all play an important role in terror plot prevention.
+CTA’s Park and Ride lots use a combination emergency phone towers and Pan-Tilt-Zoom surveillance cameras to quickly zero in on an emergency situation.